6 South African Soccer Stadiums – World-Class Venues

 Mbombela Stadium

-Yet one more stadium that South Africa was lucky enough to have built for the World Cup.
-It is placed on open land 7km west of Mbombela.
-Named after the municipality in Mpumalanga, it means “many people in little space”.
+Yet another stadium South Africa was lucky enough to build for the World Cup.
+It is located on open land 7km west of Mbombela.
+Named after the municipality in Mpumalanga, it means “many people in little space.”
 It is also only 12km from the Kruger-Mpumalanga airport.

-The stadium holds 40,929 fans and is shaped in a rectangular, but rounded shape.
-It was constructed by South Basil Read Construction and Bouygues and was officially opened in October 2009.
-Just in time for the world cup!
+The stadium, which is rectangular but rounded, holds 40,929 fans.
+It was constructed by South Basil Read Construction and Bouygues and officially opened in October 2009—just in time for the World Cup!

-Many other South African Soccer Stadiums have their personality and wave of fans.
+Many other stadiums have their personalities and a wave of fans.
 You will never find soccer fans as loyal as South African soccer fans.
-Whether it is for an international team, a Premier League side or a home-grown team, they stick to their players, their club and their coach.
+Whether for an international team, a Premier League side, or a homegrown team, they stick to their players, club, and coach.

-If you are near any of the South African Soccer Stadiums, you definitely need to pay them a visit.
-If you are also wanting to try your hand at a little bit of sports betting, start here.
+If you are near any, you need to visit them.
+If you also want to try sports betting, start here.

 About the author